gabriellemalate/MoodMemory/README.md

 ### Sitemap

 - Welcome Page
-- Mood Home Page / Log a Mood
+- Mood Home Page / New Log -mood
 - Mood Logs
 - Mood Maps
-- *this will be for display purpose only for the submission* Memory Home Page / Log a Memory
+- *this will be for display purpose only for the submission* Memory Home Page / New Log -memory
 - *this is a nice to have display feature for the submission* Memory Library

 ### Mockups